How Nature Empowers Children

 “The body and mind is an amazing thing.
 Everything is interconnected,” said Christman.
 “When children climb, they are strengthening the same hand muscles used for writing.
 Swinging and spinning helps engage the child’s balance system which also can help with attention and focus.”

-Christman educates the families in her program with tips on getting outdoors and hopes that TimberNook of Greater Burlington can be the catalyst some parents and teachers need to encourage outdoor play in all weather conditions.
+Christman educates the families in her program with tips on getting outdoors and hopes that Wonder Roots can be the catalyst some parents and teachers need to encourage creative, outdoor play in all weather conditions.

 “Mud, rain, snow-- we do it all,” Christman said.

-Families and children can participate in a variety of program options for children ages toddler to 12 years at their six acre program site behind Ascension Church on Allen Road.
-Their summer line-up includes entering the enchanted world of Robin Hood, catapult painting and other extreme art, creating a woodland carnival and more.
+Families and children can participate in a variety of program options for children ages toddler to 12 years at their six acre program site in South Burlington behind Ascension Church on Allen Road and Hinesburg site on Texas Hill Road.
+Their summer line-up includes entering enchanted worlds, embarking on extreme art experiences, bringing storybooks to life, exploring nature and more.

-Christman has also begun offering field trip opportunities to local early childhood programs and elementary schools.
+Christman has also offers field trip and school partnership opportunities to local early childhood programs and elementary schools.
 As a Vermont licensed teacher, she understands the challenges that teachers face with education standards and hopes to show schools that outdoor play has a place in the school day.

 “Play is learning,” Christman emphasized.
 “Children demonstrate math and science skills as they plan out and build their contraptions.
 Some days they are reenacting story books, creating signs or menus-- these demonstrate literacy skills.
 They learn to work as a team and cooperate.
 These are essential skills.
 Learning is happening all the time.”

-For more information on TimberNook of Greater Burlington programs visit TimberNook.com or contact Colleen Christman at colleen.christman@timbernook.com
+For more information on Wonder Roots programs visit www.WonderRootsLLC.com or contact Colleen Christman at colleen@wonderrootsllc.com